 History of blood clots

-Previous trauma to your legs may have weakened your veins, increasing your chances of developing varicose veins and the formation of blood clots called DVT (deep vein thrombosis).
+Previous trauma to your legs may have weakened your veins.
+And unfortunately, the weaker your veins, the higher your risk of developing varicose veins and DVT (deep vein thrombosis).

 Treatment for varicose veins after weight loss